 I’d also test the features of each web host, including their control panel, website builders, knowledgebase, and customer support waiting times, via telephone, email, support ticket, and live chat where possible.
 It was as simple as that.

-As I delved deeper into each web host, I pulled together all of my findings in order to produce my Top 10 Website Hosting Reviews, like this.
+As I delved deeper into each web host, I pulled together all of my findings in order to produce my honest and unbiased reviews.
 My mission was to simply eliminate the laborious process for others, providing honest, accurate, reviews, with real data to compare against.

 Factors affected by your web hosting